MySQL protocol

 Keep-alive

-HTTP keep-alive is supported (except for the /cli endpoint), which allows for stateful interactions via the HTTP JSON interface as long as the client also supports keep-alive.
-For instance, using the /cli_json endpoint, you can execute SHOW META after a SELECT command, and it will function similarly to interactions with Manticore through a MySQL client.
+HTTP keep-alive is supported for the /sql, /sql?mode=raw, and /cli_json endpoints, but not for the /cli endpoint.
+This feature enables stateful interactions via the HTTP JSON interface, provided the client also supports keep-alive.
+For example, using the /cli_json endpoint, you can run a SHOW META command after a SELECT query, and it will behave similarly to interactions with Manticore through a MySQL client.